wikimedia/operations-software-transferpy/transferpy/doc/introduction.rst

 transfer.py
 ^^^^^^^^^^^^^^
-**transfer.py** is a Python 3 script intended to move large files or directory trees between WMF production hosts in an efficient way, initially thought for database maintenance, but which can be used to move arbitrary files.
+**transferpy** is a Python 3 framework and command-line utility intended to efficiently move large files or directory trees between WMF production hosts, as well as to provide a low-level tool to backup and recover MySQL/MariaDB servers.

 Context
 ^^^^^^^^